 If you have already made an election for this tax treatment with the IRS and would like to apply it to your tastyworks account, then please send our accounts team a signed and dated letter stating that you would like to apply your section 475(f) tax classification to your tastyworks account.
 Please include your account(s) number in the letter.
 This letter does require a wet signature (no digital signatures allowed) and must be scanned and sent to our accounts team at email@example.com or faxed to 312-724-7364.

 Please note: Mark-to-Market election cannot be retroactively applied.
-It is effective from the point in time that it is received and acknowledged by our clearing firm, Apex Clearing, and applied to the account going forward.
+It is effective from the point when it is received and acknowledged by our clearing firm, Apex Clearing, and applied to the account going forward.
+Furthermore, mark-to-market elections do not carry from brokerage firm to brokerage firm.
+If you had the election at your previous brokerage, you must make the election again at tastyworks.